Coding and Building

 recipe use the same_as

-data type to symlink the source, you can read on this link)
+data type to symlink the source, you can read the second line of the drivers-initfs recipe)

 Development Tips

-- Make sure your build system is up-to-date, read this section in case of doubt.
+- Make sure your build system is up-to-date, read the Update The Build System section in case of doubt.

 - If some program can't build or work properly, remember that something could be missing/hiding on relibc, some missing function or bug.